-Under this activity, the Demand Response Aggregator (DRA) is the party that aggregates the demand response capacity of multiple residential batteries.
-By coordinating many small residential batteries together, they can operate similar to a large generation station, and are known as a virtual power plant (VPP).
+Under this activity, the DRA is the party that aggregates the demand response capacity of multiple residential and small business site batteries.
+By coordinating many small batteries together, they can operate similar to a large generation station, and are known as a VPP (virtual power plant).

-For activity BESS2, DRAs sign contracts with householders to be able to control their residential batteries as part of a VPP.
+For activity BESS2, DRAs sign contracts with householders or small businesses to be able to control their batteries as part of a VPP.
 The battery energy storage system must be able to respond to signals from the National Electricity Market to ensure genuine peak reduction capacity is created.
+The battery must be onboarded with the DRA to be eligible to create certificates (i.e the battery must have been demonstrated to respond to remotely provided commands from the DRA).